 Advanced Virgo is a power-recycled Michelson interferometer with Fabry-Perot cavities in its 3 km-long arms.
-All core optics are suspended to long suspensions, called the 97 superattenuators [15], that have a twofold use: first, to isolate as much as possible the mirrors from seismic motions (both vertical and longitudinal), and then to control very 99 accurately their positions in all six degrees of freedom.
-Many feedback systems are 100 used to bring the detector to its working point and maintain it there [16, 17].
-This 101 configuration - the same for O2 and O3: the Michelson interferometer on a dark fringe, 102 the Fabry-Perot and power recycling cavities in resonance - is the only one in which the 103 detector is sensitive to the passing of GWs.
-104
+All core optics are suspended to long suspensions, called the superattenuators [15], that have a twofold use: first, to isolate as much as possible the mirrors from seismic motions (both vertical and longitudinal), and then to control very accurately their positions in all six degrees of freedom.
+Many feedback systems are used to bring the detector to its working point and maintain it there [16, 17].
+This state - the same for O2 and O3: the Michelson interferometer on a dark fringe, the Fabry-Perot and power recycling cavities in resonance - is the only one in which the detector is sensitive to the passing of GWs.

-The phase leading to the acquisition of the Virgo working point is called locking.
+The phase when the interferometer is brought to its working point with feedback loops closed is called lock acquisition or locking.
 The detector is said to be locked when it is kept at its working point by its global control system.
-A lock loss is a moment when the detector cannot be controlled anymore and its working point is lost.
+A lock loss occurs when the detector cannot be controlled anymore and its working point is lost.
 The most common sequence during data taking is locking \rightarrow locked \rightarrow data taking in Science mode \rightarrow lock loss \rightarrow locking again, etc.

 During a run, priority is obviously given to taking data of quality good enough to be included in physics analysis.
-In Virgo, this mode is called Science.
+Virgo is said to be in Science mode.
 During O3, the average duty cycle in Science mode has been around 76% [18], with the remaining time divided almost equally into three categories.